mvneerven/xo/REVISIONS.md

 ```

-ExoForm now defaults to ```input``` to allow for a more realtime feel, in
+XO now defaults to ```input``` to allow for a more realtime feel.

 # New in 1.4.68

 ## New method: xo.form.from()

-You can now use ```xo.form.from(htmlElement)``` to get access to the ExoForm instance controlling it.
+You can now use ```xo.form.from(htmlElement)``` to get access to the XO form instance controlling it.

-You can pass it any element within an ExoForm container, including the container itself:
+You can pass it any element within an XO form container, including the container itself:

 ```js
 const form = document.querySelector("form.exf-form");